astrolicious/studiocms/README.md

 To see how to get started, check out the [studioCMS README](./packages/studioCMS/README.md).

 > [!IMPORTANT]
 > This project is still in early development and it is not yet ready for production use.
-The package hasn't been published yet.
 If you encounter any issues or have ideas for new features, please let us know by [opening an issue](https://github.com/astrolicious/studiocms/issues/new/choose) on our GitHub repository.

 ## Contributing